Yann-Situ/PSSFFS2KXX/README.md

 * [ ] On **baskets**, a ball that bounces on the ring can do multiple goals.
 * [ ] If multiple explosion breaks the same bloc, it can spawn copies.
 * [ ] Jitter animation when passing from a transition_in to transition_out using rooms.
+* [ ] Using the power of a selected ball that died results in error. => Implement a die signal.

 ### Potential Glitches
 * [ ] Pressing **jump** and **dunkdash** just before landing can result in small dunkdash/jump.